sonatype-nexus-community/sonatype-webhook-handler/README.md

 #### Create a local config.json

-Create a `config.json` file formatted like the provided `example.config.json`.
+Create a `config.json` file formatted like the provided `example.config.json` in the `examples/` directory.

 The `config.json` will allow you to configure multiple endpoints for a single message from Sonatype IQ.
 You can configure 1 or several message types.

 *NOTE: Currently the "applications" key only allows for the value to be "DEFAULT".
-Currently the "events" array is only configured for "APPLICATION_EVALUATION" for Slack and Microsoft Teams and WAIVER_REQUEST for Jira.*
+Currently the "events" array is only configured for "APPLICATION_EVALUATION" and "WAIVER_REQUEST" for Slack, Microsoft Teams, and Jira.*

 ### Configure Jira